4 Questions to Ask Before Buying Commercial Real Estate

 What Is the Property Location Like?

-Choosing the location of commercial real estate can make or break the success of a venture.
+Choosing the right location for commercial real estate investment can make or break the success of a venture.
 Is there a lot of street traffic?
 Can tenants make the money they need to succeed in this spot?
 Is there adequate parking?

 Some businesses, such as business offices, dental practices, and law offices, do not rely heavily on foot traffic.
 Retail or restaurant spaces, by contrast, get a lot of their business from people who pass by and decide to check them out.